Conditional predictive inference for stable algorithms: Introduction

 \section{Introduction}

-It is a fundamental task of statistical learning, when given an i.i.d. training sample of feature-response pairs $(x_i,y_i)$ and an additional feature vector $x_0$, to provide a point prediction for the corresponding unobserved response variable $y_0$.
+It is the fundamental task of (supervised) statistical learning, when given an i.i.d. training sample of feature-response pairs $(x_i,y_i)$ and an additional feature vector $x_0$, to provide a point prediction for the corresponding unobserved response variable $y_0$.
 In such a situation, a prediction interval that contains the unobserved response variable with a prescribed probability provides valuable additional information to the practitioner.
-In many applications, when measurements are costly, a training sample is obtained only once and is subsequently used to repeatedly construct point and interval predictions as new measurements of feature vectors become available.
-In such a situation, it is desirable to control the conditional coverage probability of the prediction interval given the observations in the training sample, rather than the unconditional probability.
+In many applications a training sample is obtained only once and is subsequently used to repeatedly construct point and interval predictions as new measurements of feature vectors become available.
+In such a situation, it is desirable to control the conditional coverage probability of the prediction interval given the observations in the training sample, rather than the unconditional probability \citep[the latter is controlled, for example, by procedures discussed in][]{Vovk05,Barber19b}.
+We call this notion of validity of a prediction interval, where the conditional coverage probability given the training data is (approximately) controlled, \emph{training conditional validity} \citep[see also][]{Vovk13}.
+Notice how this is markedly different from the notion of \emph{object conditional validity} where the conditioning is on the new feature vector $x_0$ \citep[cf.][]{Barber19}.